 Why People File Hernia Mesh Lawsuits

 Hernia mesh implants have become a widely popular solution for patients facing any kind of hernia.
-These types of repairs are common, with the U.S. Food and Drug Administration (FDA) estimating there are over one million hernia repairs each year.
-In general, hernias may be treated by simple observance to determine if there are worsening symptoms or complications from the injury or with a surgical repair, which may or may not entail the use of hernia mesh.
+This kind of mesh implantation has become common, with the U.S. Food and Drug Administration (FDA) estimating there are over one million hernia repairs each year.
+Many hernia repairs use surgical mesh, which can be made out of several different materials, to add support to the weakened tissue.

 Hernia Mesh Complications and Injuries

-While hernia mesh has been a popular surgical solution for many years, the safety of a variety of these implants have been called into question on numerous occasions after patients faced serious complications.
-Atrium’s C-QUR mesh and Ethicon’s Physiomesh, in particular, are facing dozens of claims because of the injuries caused by the surgical mesh implants.
+While hernia mesh has been a popular surgical solution for many years, the safety of some of these implants has been called into question due to serious complications in some patients.
+Atrium’s C-QUR mesh and Ethicon’s Physiomesh, in particular, are facing dozens of legal claims because of the injuries caused by the hernia surgical mesh implants.

 Common Hernia Mesh Injuries and Complications

 - Migration, the implant moving from its original application